How to Clean a Shower Head: Practical Guide and Simple Tips

 1. Fill a plastic bag with vinegar

-• Half fill a heavy-duty plastic bag with white vinegar (or lemon juice).
+• Fill halfway a sturdy plastic bag with white vinegar (or lemon juice).

-• Be careful not to overload it to avoid overflow.
+• Be careful not to overfill to avoid spills.

-• Carefully slide the head of the showerhead into the bag so that the nozzles are completely submerged.
+• Gently slide the shower head into the bag so that the nozzles are completely submerged.

-• Tie the bag with a rubber band or string around the shower rod .
+• Tie the bag with a rubber band or string around the shower bar.

-• 30 minutes to 1 hour: if your shower head (plastic, stainless steel, etc.) is not too scaled.
+• 30 minutes to 1 hour: if your shower head (plastic, stainless steel, etc.) is not too limescaled.

 • 15 to 30 minutes: if you have a sensitive coating (gold chrome, LED, etc.).